laksh-ms/PhysicalDesign_using_OpenLane_Sky130/README.md

 ![Screenshot from 2023-08-13 21-00-08](https://github.com/laksh-ms/PhysicalDesign_using_OpenLane_Sky130/assets/109785515/24168bf7-f9f0-4ed6-83e2-6ac3f7f66431)

-- Custom inverter in picorv32a
+- Custom inverter incorporated in picorv32a

   o include the custom inverter cell into the openLANE flow